eglisonsouza/Receipt.Extract/README.md

 - Handles HTTP GET requests.
 - Validates the `numReceipt` query parameter.
-- Uses the `InvoiceExtractService` to extract product details.
+- Uses the `ReceiptExtractService` to extract product details.
+- Uses the `ServiceBusProduct` to send the extracted product details to the Azure Service Bus.
 - Returns the extracted product details as a JSON response.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.